Strongyloides – Serology

 Test Frequency and Turnaround Time (TAT)

-Routine Strongyloides IgG serology is performed once per week.
-Turnaround time is up to 10 days from receipt by PHO’s laboratory.
+Turnaround time is up to 7 business days from receipt at PHO’s laboratory.

 Test Methods